-If you have two or more Minor Children, the benefit percentage will decrease accordingly as each child reaches the age of 18 (age 22 if a full-time student) or marries, whichever comes first.
-Dependent Children will continue to receive a pension regardless of age unless their disability ends.
+If you have two or more Minor Children, the benefit percentage will decrease accordingly as each child reaches the age of 18 or marries, whichever comes first.
+Dependent Children will continue to receive a pension regardless of age, unless their disability ends.